strapi/strapi/docs/docs/index.md

 ## Docs

-Within the docs section we have a multitude of both technical and conceptual documentation diving deep into particular parts of the Strapi monorepo that may not make as much sense just reading the code like ["Relations reordering in the database"](/docs/core/database/relations/reordering).
+Within the docs section we have a multitude of both technical and conceptual documentation diving deep into particular parts of the Strapi monorepo that may not make as much sense as just reading the code, like ["Relations reordering in the database"](/docs/core/database/relations/reordering).
 There's also usage documentation for various pieces of code such as the [useDragAndDrop](/docs/core/content-manager/hooks/use-drag-and-drop) hook.

 ## API Reference